This page was last updated on 16 December, 2021.

 Detailed Travel Advisory

 2. Passengers must complete the “Travelers Health Surveillance Form” online at https://ears.health.go.ke/airline_registration/ .
+This will generate a QR code which must be presented upon arrival.

 Detailed Tourist Information